MadRoosterCro/modern_javascript_sandbox/README.md

 The plan is to create a base for people that want to start with javascript and to refresh my own skills.

+Also, before we start I would recommend you to install Git, NodeJs and your preffered IDE on your machine.
 ## Vanilla only

 The point of this is to use vanilla JavaScript and make it easier for beginners to understand how JavaScript works in its core.